Tyson Fury beats Deontay Wilder in rematch for WBC heavyweight title

 RYAN GARCIA KOs FRANCISCO FONSECA IN FIRST ROUND, RETAINS WBC SILVER LIGHTWEIGHT TITLE

-The nrematch was billed as one of the biggest heavyweight title fights since Lennox Lewis defeated Mike Tyson nearly two decades ago.
+The rematch was billed as one of the biggest heavyweight title fights since Lennox Lewis defeated Mike Tyson nearly two decades ago.

 Referee Kenny Bayless ended the bout at 1:39 of the seventh round after it was clear Wilder was taking a severe beating, with blood seen pouring from one of his ears.